Mspiro/Drupal-user-fill/README.md

 ```bash
 python3 server.py
 ```
-Now go to your site's/admin/people/create` page and open the extension.
+Now go to your site's `/admin/people/create` page and open the extension.
 Press the button `Start Autofill`.